-I am pursuing a PhD in Planetary Geomorphology as a non-traditional student.
+I am pursuing a PhD in Planetary Geology and Geomorphology.
 I completed a 25-year career in the USAF as an F-16 pilot and Defense Attache before starting the Geology program here at “State.”
-I taught at Georgetown University in the School of Foreign Service as a National Defense Fellow in 2008 and hope to return to teaching when I complete my studies.

-M.A., Strategy, School of Advance Air and Space Studies, Air University (2004)
+M.A., Strategy, School of Advanced Air and Space Studies, Air University (2004)

 M.E., Materials Science, NCSU (1996)